bigshellpliskin/sothebais/apps/admin/src/app/api/README.md

 4. Include appropriate logging and metrics
 5. Update this documentation
 6. Add tests for new functionality
+7. Consider caching strategies where appropriate
+8. Use internal Docker networking URLs

 ## Architecture

 The API is built using Next.js API routes, which provide serverless functions that are automatically deployed as edge functions.
-Each endpoint communicates with the appropriate microservices (such as the stream-manager service) using internal Docker networking.
+Each endpoint communicates with the appropriate microservices using internal Docker networking:

+- Stream Manager (`http://stream-manager:4200`) - Handles stream operations
+- Event Handler (`http://event-handler:4300`) - Manages event processing
+- Redis (`redis:6379`) - Caching and data storage
+- Prometheus (`prometheus:9090`) - Metrics collection

 ### API Structure
 ```